BrightcoveOS/android-player-samples/BrightcoveExoPlayer-Samples/README.md

 * Android version 4.1 and above (API level 16 and up)

 The BrightcoveExoPlayer integration is currently developed with Android Studio and Gradle.
 Eclipse is not officially supported.
+Android Studio version 1.0 and up has been tested and is supported.

 ## Installation